Home / Europe / Italy / Pappardelle al Cinghiale (Wild Boar Pasta)

 Pappardelle al Cinghiale

-Authentic Italian pappardelle al cinghiale from Tuscany: wide handmade egg pasta with rich shredded wild boar ragu, topped...
+Authentic Italian pappardelle al cinghiale from Tuscany: wide handmade egg pasta with rich wild boar ragu, Pecorino cheese in rustic bowl.

 Usually safe when basic precautions are followed